By: Author John Cunningham. Published: 2018/12/06 at 1:54 pm

-The correct amount of engine oil in a mower is important, too little or too much can be fatal, both will void your manufacturer’s warranty.
+The correct amount of engine oil in a mower is important; too little or too much can be fatal, and both will void your manufacturer’s warranty.

 So how much oil does a lawnmower take?
 Most walk-behind mower engines like Briggs and Stratton will take from empty approximately .65 us quarts (.6lt); Honda walk-behind mowers will take a little less .58 us quarts (.55lts).

 If your mower is a tractor mower, check out (internal link) “Can I use 10W30 in my mower?”